patelmilan03/progressive-load-engine/README.md

 - Wire it into `DashboardRenderer` with a new menu option
 - Add tests in a new `@Nested` class in `EngineTest.java`

 ---

-## License

-MIT License — free to use, modify, and distribute.
-See `LICENSE` file.

----